-Mrs. Tennessee International 2017, Shana Smith, aims to spread news of the need for foster families far and wide.
-Her grandmother was adopted from a newspaper ad in Wisconsin.
-Her mom and dad were foster parents.
-She was raised to see children in the foster care system and children who are adopted as “chosen.”
-That stuck with her into adulthood.
+Mrs Tennessee International 2017, Shana Smith, aims to spread news of the need for foster families far and wide.
+Her grandmother was adopted from a newspaper ad in Wisconsin, and her mom and dad were foster parents.
+She was raised to see children in the foster care system and children who are adopted as “chosen,” and that has stuck with her into adulthood.

 Click here to watch her interview.